Volunteer Opportunities and Organizations in Columbia Heights

 Serve on a Board or Commission

 The City of Columbia Heights has several boards and commissions that advise the City Council on specific policies and make recommendations based on research and staff expertise.
-These include the Charter Commission, Economic Development Authority, Library Board, Park & Recreation Commission, Planning Commission, and Traffic Commission.
-Applications are accepted each winter for spring expiring terms and as openings occur.
-For more information visit the Boards & Commissions Page or contact Sara Ion, City Clerk, at 763-706-3611 or SIon@columbiaheightsmn.gov.
+These include the Charter Commission, Economic Development Authority, Library Board, Park & Recreation Commission, Planning Commission, Traffic Commission, and Youth Commission.
+Except for Youth Commission, applications are accepted each winter for spring expiring terms and as openings occur.
+Youth Commission applications are accepted in late summer for terms starting in October.
+For more information visit the Boards & Commissions Page or contact Sara Ion, City Clerk, at 763-706-3611 or firstname.lastname@example.org.

 Serve as an Election Judge